SemanticMediaWiki/SemanticFormsSelect/README.md

 ## Usage

-See http://www.mediawiki.org/wiki/Extension:SemanticFormsSelect for more information and examples.
+Please consult the [help](http://www.mediawiki.org/wiki/Extension:SemanticFormsSelect) page for more information and examples.

 ## Contribution and support